 Loving Our Neighbors

 Contact: Jennifer Bonovitz

 Mark 12:31 “… Love your neighbor as yourself…” Loving Our Neighbors brings food and clothing and provides advocacy in finding shelter, legal services and medical services to our brothers and sisters on The Parkway and in Suburban Station.
 Most of all, they build relationships based on God’s love.

 Jess Gaffga's and Val Foley's work for Orphan Care helps to link orphaned children and the new families that care for them.
 Information, emotional support, as well as financial assistance are all provided throughout the process of adoption and establishing their new, loving families.

 Contact: Marilyn Reed

-Marilyn Reed uses social media and book studies in her home to start conversations among white people about racism, white privilege, and mass incarceration.
+Marilyn Reed uses social media and book studies in her home to start conversations among white people about racism and mass incarceration.
 The conversations are meant to educate and encourage small steps toward dismantling systems of white privilege.

 Ronald McDonald House